Analytic philosophy: Reformed epistemology

-Plantinga was awarded the Templeton Prize in 2017 and was once described by Time magazine as "America's leading orthodox Protestant philosopher of God".
-His seminal work God and Other Minds (1967) argues that belief in God is a properly basic belief akin to the belief in other minds.
+Plantinga was once described by Time magazine as "America's leading orthodox Protestant philosopher of God".
+His seminal work God and Other Minds (1967) argues belief in God is a properly basic belief akin to the belief in other minds.
 Plantinga also developed a modal ontological argument in The Nature of Necessity (1974).

-Plantinga, J. L. Mackie, and Antony Flew debated the use of the free will defense as a way to solve the problem of evil.
-Plantinga's evolutionary argument against naturalism contends that there is a problem in asserting both evolution and naturalism.
-Plantinga further issued a trilogy on epistemology, and especially justification, Warrant: The Current Debate, Warrant and Proper Function, and Warranted Christian Belief.
+Plantinga, John Mackie, and Antony Flew debated the use of the free will defense as a way to solve the problem of evil.
+Plantinga further issued a trilogy on epistemology, Warrant: The Current Debate (1993), Warrant and Proper Function (1993), and Warranted Christian Belief (2000).
+Plantinga's evolutionary argument against naturalism contends there is a problem in asserting both evolution and naturalism.

-Alston defended divine command theory and applied the analytic philosophy of language to religious language.
-Robert Merrihew Adams also defended divine command theory, and worked on the relationship between faith and morality.
+Alston defended divine command theory.
+Robert Merrihew Adams also defended divine command theory, and the virtue of faith.
 William Lane Craig defends the Kalam cosmological argument in the book of the same name.

 Analytic Thomism

-Catholic philosophers in the analytic tradition—such as Elizabeth Anscombe, Peter Geach, Anthony Kenny, Alasdair MacIntyre, John Haldane, Eleonore Stump, and others—developed an analytic approach to Thomism.
+Catholic analytic philosophers—such as Elizabeth Anscombe, her husband Peter Geach, MacIntyre, Anthony Kenny, John Haldane, Eleonore Stump, and others—developed Analytic Thomism.

-Orthodoxy
+Eastern Orthodoxy

-Orthodox convert Richard Swinburne wrote a trilogy of books, arguing for God, consisting of The Coherence of Theism, The Existence of God, and Faith and Reason.
+Eastern Orthodox convert Richard Swinburne wrote a trilogy of books arguing for God, The Coherence of Theism (1977), The Existence of God (1979), and Faith and Reason (1981).
 Swinburne is notable for his belief that God's existence is contingent rather than necessary (it is possible God does not exist), but that nonetheless He does exist as a brute fact.

 Wittgenstein and religion

-The analytic philosophy of religion has been preoccupied with Wittgenstein, as well as his interpretation of Søren Kierkegaard's philosophy of religion.
-Wittgenstein fought for the Austrian army in the First World War and came upon a copy of Leo Tolstoy's Gospel in Brief.
-At that time, he underwent some kind of religious conversion.

-Using first-hand remarks (which were later published in Philosophical Investigations, Culture and Value, and other works), philosophers such as Peter Winch and Norman Malcolm developed what has come to be known as "contemplative philosophy", a Wittgensteinian school of thought rooted in the "Swansea school", and which includes Wittgensteinians such as Rush Rhees, Peter Winch, and D. Z. Phillips, among others.

-The name "contemplative philosophy" was coined by D. Z. Phillips in Philosophy's Cool Place, which rests on an interpretation of a passage from Wittgenstein's Culture and Value.
-This interpretation was first labeled "Wittgensteinian Fideism" by Kai Nielsen, but those who consider themselves members of the Swansea school have relentlessly and repeatedly rejected this construal as a caricature of Wittgenstein's position; this is especially true of Phillips.
-Responding to this interpretation, Nielsen and Phillips became two of the most prominent interpreters of Wittgenstein's philosophy of religion.
+The analytic philosophy of religion has been preoccupied with Wittgenstein, as well as his interpretation of Søren Kierkegaard.
+Wittgenstein fought for the Austrian army in World War I and came upon a copy of Leo Tolstoy's The Gospel in Brief (1896).
+He subsequently underwent some kind of religious conversion.
+"Swansea school" philosophers such as Rush Rhees, Peter Winch, and D. Z. Phillips, among others, founded a school of religious thought based on Wittgenstein.
+The name "contemplative philosophy" was coined by Phillips in Philosophy's Cool Place (1999), (Note: This interpretation was first labeled "Wittgensteinian Fideism" by Kai Nielsen, but those who consider themselves members of the Swansea school rejected this construal as a caricature of Wittgenstein's position; this is especially true of Phillips.
+Nielsen and Phillips subsequently became two of the most prominent interpreters of Wittgenstein's philosophy of religion.) after a passage quoted in Wittgenstein's Culture and Value (1980).
+(Note: "My ideal is a certain coolness.
+A temple providing a setting for the passions without meddling with them.")